IsaMaqueda/finalProyectLenguajes/README.md

 ## Description of the program
 The program recieves a csv file, gets a column from the file, gets the diferent elements that are in that column and counts the numebr of instances each element has in that column.
 Then

+## Topics Used
+ * **FILE INPUT** In order to read the .csv file, we need to use file input
+ * **FUNCTIONAL PROGRAMMING** The data we obtain from the csv files is going to be immutable throughout all our analysis and be processed solely with functions and lambda functions.
+ * **LISTS** The columns of data will be stored in lists and manipulated as lists.
+ * **RECURSION** Since the data is stored in lists our functions will be recursive, to be able to process each element.

 ## Requirements
 You need to use ubuntu or DrRacket in Windows.